DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   - *Gallery section*: a section that briefly presents, thanks to the presence of a carousel made by three images, the expected developed product complete with all functionalities.
 In other words, a sort of *sketch* of the future platform;
   - *Form section*: a section in which users can let us known their interest in the project by simply pressing a button.
 Additionally, people can also choose to send their email in order to be kept updated about the platform's development: this allows the DreamSpot team to separate users who might be interested in the product and people who are really interested in the platform.

+  The particular structure of the website guarantees that only interested people will eventually scroll until the last section.

   The last section also present a publicly visible counter of people who manifested interest in the platform.

   == Validation

   The validation process for the solution aims to collect a minimum of 50 positive answers (50 visitors that pressed the landing page button), with at least 76% of them also deciding to provide their email.

-  /*Currently the form received a total of 51 answers, with 39 of them (78%) being with an email: the solution is then to be considered validated.*/
+  Currently the form received a total of 51 answers, with 39 of them (78%) being with an email: the solution is then to be considered validated.

   = Market size, trends and competition